Oil prices rise as stocks erase losses sparked by Iran war

 A vessel in the Strait of Hormuz, off the coast of Oman’s Musandam province, on Sunday.Reuters

-Last week, only 24 ships passed through the strait out to the ocean.
+Last week, just 24 ships passed through the strait out to the ocean.
 On Friday, only two ships passed, according to data from S&P Global Market Intelligence that was shared with NBC News.
-Neither were oil or gas tankers.
+Neither were oil nor gas tankers.

 In a Truth Social post Monday, Trump threatened to target what he called Iran's "fast attack ships."

-"Warning:If any of these ships come anywhere close to our BLOCKADE, they will be immediately ELIMINATED, using the same system of kill that we use against the drug dealers on boats at Sea," said Trump.
+"Warning:If any of these ships come anywhere close to our BLOCKADE, they will be immediately ELIMINATED, using the same system of kill that we use against the drug dealers on boats at Sea," Trump said.

 Vice President JD Vance, along with Trump's special envoy for peace, Steve Witkoff, and Trump's son-in-law Jared Kushner, were in Islamabad over the weekend for talks with Iranian regime leaders, amid a two-week ceasefire.
 But the talks failed to reach a resolution — Iran's uranium enrichment program was cited as a key stumbling block.